Fannie Mae Benchmark Buyback

 Fannie Mae is a New York Stock Exchange company and the largest non-bank financial services company in the world.
 It operates pursuant to a federal charter and is the nation's largest source of financing for home mortgages.
 Fannie Mae is working to shrink the nation's "homeownership gaps" through a $2 trillion "American Dream Commitment" to increase homeownership rates and serve 18 million targeted American families by the end of the decade.
 Since 1968, Fannie Mae has provided more than $3.0 trillion of mortgage financing for 38 million families.

-Benchmark Securities is a service mark of Fannie Mae.
-Unauthorized use of this mark is prohibited.
+Benchmark Bonds and Benchmark Securities are service marks and Benchmark Notes is a registered mark of Fannie Mae.
+Unauthorized use of these marks is prohibited.

 Style Usage: Fannie Mae's Board of Directors has authorized the company to operate as "Fannie Mae," and the company's stock is now listed on the NYSE as "Fannie Mae."
 In order to facilitate clarity and avoid confusion, news organizations are asked to refer to the company exclusively as "Fannie Mae."